Michelin-Starred Restaurants in Milan and Lombardy

 Iyo, chef Michele Biassoni and sushi master Masashi Suzuki (Fun fact: the first non-Italian restaurant in Italy to earn a Michelin star!)

-Joia, chef Pietro Leeman (Fun fact: the first vegetarian restaurant in Europe to earn a Michelin star!)
+Joia, chef Pietro Leeman (green star) (The first vegetarian restaurant in Europe to earn a Michelin star, but it will sadly be closing at the end of 2024.)

 Sadler, chef Claudio Sadler